 Parents of overseas boarders are asked to pay a full term’s boarding fees in advance to secure a place for your child.

 Should you accept a deferred place at Frensham, we would request a deposit of £1,000 per child for day places and £1,500 per child for a boarding place.

-We ask those looking to join us in Year 12 in September 2023, our assessment day is Friday 18th November 2022.
+For those looking to join us in Year 12 in September 2024, our assessment day is in November 2023.
 Applicants will complete a 45-minute general paper as part of a taster day in mid-November here at Frensham.
 Students looking to study Maths or Science at A Level may be asked to complete an assessment in either Maths or Science as well.
-There will also be an interview with Rick, our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.
+There will also be an interview with our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.

 Students must have achieved, or be likely to achieve, at least six GCSE passes at grades 9 – 4, of which a minimum of a 4 is required in both English Language and Mathematics.
 In most cases, a grade 6 is required in the subjects they want to study at A Level but please refer to the A Level Options booklet for specific entry requirements for each subject.
 Students who want to study Mathematics at A Level should preferably have achieved or be likely to achieve a grade 7 in Mathematics GCSE.
 Students who want to pursue Mathematics at A Level with a grade 6 will still be considered but may have a short interview with the Head of Mathematics to determine their suitability for the course.

 Frensham Heights is proud to welcome students with Individual Needs, but with a small Support for Learning team, we can only support a limited number of children with mild learning difficulties in each year.
 We expect most students to take the full complement of subjects.
 The School can provide limited support in English, Maths and with Study Skills if necessary.
 We can provide reasonable adjustments to accommodate students with mild learning needs.